BlockMen/torches/README.txt

 This mod adds 3D torches to Minetest.
 They also have real flames and look much more realistic.

-Notice: Already placed old torches wont be changed.
+Notice: Already placed old torches will be converted to new, ceiling placed will be removed

 Changelog: